West Virginia

 Gramm-Leach-Bliley Act (GLBA)

-COPPA requires operators of commercial websites and online services directed at children under 13 to obtain verifiable parental consent before collecting personal information from children.
-The FTC enforces COPPA nationwide, including in West Virginia, with penalties of up to $51,744 per violation.
+COPPA requires operators of commercial websites and online services directed at children under 13 to obtain verifiable parental consent before collecting personal information.
+The FTC enforces COPPA with penalties of up to $51,744 per violation.

 Family Educational Rights and Privacy Act (FERPA)

-FERPA protects the privacy of student education records and gives parents certain rights regarding their children''s records.
-West Virginia''s Student Data Accessibility, Transparency and Accountability Act supplements FERPA with additional state-level protections and restrictions on data collection.
+FERPA protects the privacy of student education records.
+West Virginia's Student Data Accessibility, Transparency and Accountability Act supplements FERPA with additional state-level protections.

 The FTC Act prohibits unfair or deceptive trade practices, including misrepresentations about data privacy and security.
 The FTC has used Section 5 to bring enforcement actions against companies nationwide that fail to protect consumer data or that violate their own privacy policies.